-Undergraduate students from the UK and the EU
+Undergraduate Students from the UK

 Students accepted onto this course are eligible to apply for tuition fee and maintenance loans from Student Finance England or other government bodies.
 Students who are applying for funding through Student Finance Wales are currently not eligible for tuition fee and maintenance loans.